scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

 Injection
   The number one risk
-    We'll focus on SQL Injection (SQLi), as it's a huge injection risk.
-However you can abstract these concepts to other forms of technologies as well (ldap injection, server side include (SSI) injection, etc.)
+    We'll focus on SQL Injection (SQLi), as it's a predominant injection risk.
+However, you can abstract these concepts to other forms of technologies as well (ldap injection, server side include (SSI) injection, etc.)

     SQL injection example

+      www.snuggie4cats.com/users?id=1

       Instead of inputting a normal value in a url's query string, a malicious user inserts (aka "injects") a SQL query instead.

       Specifically, owasps definition: